Hello Aunt Vadge,

 This is a big change for many people, but an important part of reducing inflammatory allergic reactions, as well as being generally well and healthy.
 Even if you are not having an allergic reaction, these important changes to what you put into your body will only benefit you until you can get to the core of the problem.
 Look online for ‘anti-inflammatory diet’ for recipes and the foods that are the most helpful in reducing inflammation.

-You need to book an appointment with someone who can examine you and get an in-depth history from you about not just this allergic reaction, but others you may have had in the past including to foods, plants and insects, and to look at your diet and lifestyle and see if there is anything that can be adjusted to reverse the response you seem to be having.
+Book an appointment with someone who can examine you and get an in-depth history from you about not just this allergic reaction, but others you may have had in the past including to foods, plants and insects.

 You don’t mention where you live, so if you can’t afford to see a doctor, your local sexual health clinic may be able to help you at least initially, and provide you with further resources to point you in the right direction for free or low-cost appointments.